Lectures/Discussions

 The Future of Private Space Flights | 90 minutes on America

-Where: American Center, Tržiště 13, Praha 1 – Malá Strana
+American Center, Tržiště 13, Praha 1 – Malá Strana

 Discussion about the future of private exploration of space.
 Can we soon expect space tourism becoming a reality?